-During the enforced closure, the school has provided the following Home Learning pack for each year group.
+During the enforced closure, the school provided the following Home Learning pack for each year group.
 Each age appropriate pack contains a selection of reading, writing, maths, science and other home learning activities.

 We suggest that children may complete around two hours of work each day although this will be entirely at parents discretion.
 Whilst this may not match the range or amount of work carried out in school, it will allow children to practice previously learnt skills.